Millions of Texans must boil water, hundreds of thousands still without power due to winter storm | CBC News

 "Because this is a state-wide emergency situation that is also impacting other hospitals within the Austin area, no one hospital currently has the capacity to accept transport of a large number of patients," said David Huffstutler, CEO of St. David's South Austin Medical Center, in a statement.

 Tim Boyd said it was not the local government's responsibility to help those suffering in the cold without power.
-"Only the strong will survive and the weak will parish," the typo-ridden post said.
+"Only the strong will survive and the weak will parish," the typo-ridden post, which was made as millions in Texas were without power following the storm, said.

 Boyd also wrote that he was "sick and tired" of people looking for handouts and that the current situation is "sadly a product of a socialist government."

-Note: - An earlier version of the story gave an incorrect number of homes and businesses in Texas that were still without electricity Thursday morning.
-In fact, it was about a half-million.Feb 18, 2021 1:47 PM ET